Official film description...

 Dramaturgically, the film is quite monotonous, the structure not always logical.
 Altogether, the film is more demanding than entertaining.
 However, “Planet Ocean“ stimulates mind and soul and is quite intelligent.

-„Planet Ocean“ explains contexts clearly and draws connections to our daily lives.
-The film is very much referring to the sea as an ecological basis for life, and indeed the topic is very relevant.
-It is a pity, that solution approaches are only shown in the closing credits – only as written text at that.
-Above all, the film lacks showing positive examples and potential solutions on an individual level.
+“Planet Ocean“ explains contexts clearly and draws connections to our daily lives.
+The film refers to the sea as an ecological basis for life, and indeed the topic is very relevant.
+It is a pity, that approaches to solutions are only shown in the closing credits – only as written text.
+Above all, the film lacks positive examples and potential solutions on an individual level.

 Although the film conveys many facts and correlations, they are not always correct or accurate, often simplified.
-Nevertheless, the film shows impressively to to what extent human activities impact the earth’s ecosystem, numerous examples give a good idea of the complex dynamic interactions in the sea.
+Nevertheless, the film shows impressively the extent to which human activities impact the earth’s ecosystem, numerous examples give a good idea of the complex dynamic interactions in the sea.
 However, the current knowledge is not relativized adequately and humans in general are accused of the destruction of the sea.